DrCpp/DrMock/docs/spec.md

 - _f_ is not declared `volatile`
 - _f_ is not a conversion operator

+The rules above say, among other things, that every pure virtual method must be mockable.

 | Symbol | Designator     | Symbol     | Designator          |
 | :----- | :------------- | :--------- | :------------------ |
 | `+`    | `Plus`         | `\|=`      | `PipeAssign`        |